donfreiday/learnOpenGL/readme.md

 High level overview for **shaders**: vertex shaders determine position of vertices, fragment shaders determine the color of individual pixers.

-**Vertex shaders** are called once for each vertex, taking in all vertex attributes specified in our buffer.
-Shaders can receive data from the CPU (uniforms).
+**Vertex shaders** are called once for each vertex, taking in all vertex attributes specified in our buffer. shaders can receive data from the CPU (uniforms).

 **Fragment shaders** run once for each pixel which needs to be rasterized (drawn to screen) - rasterization is 'filling in' the triangles defined by our vertex shader.
 It's primary purpose is applying color.
 They run many more times than vertex shaders, they are 'more expensive' in terms of performance.
 Data can be passed from vertex shaders to fragment shaders.